laughinghan/git-subhistory/README.md

 I actually think `git-subtree` was halfway there, it got splitting pretty much right, but then did merging wrong and had to needlessly complicate splitting to deal with the broken merging.
-In fact, I started out trying to fork `git-subtree`, intending to add an alternative way to merge, until I discovered that `git-subtree split` was now more complicated than `git filter-branch --subdirectory-filter`.

-If you went through the example above with equivalent `git-subtree` commands, the history after splitting would be identical (right down to the hashes&mdash;the complication is only when you've `git-subtree merge`-ed before into the branch being split), but after merging, you'd get:
+If you went through the example above with equivalent `git-subtree` commands, the history after splitting would be identical right down to the hashes, but after merging, you'd get:

     [initial commit]                                                                                                                 [initial commit]                                                                                                                    [master]
     o-------------------------------o-------------------------------o-------------------------------o--------------------------------|-----------------------------------------------------------------------------------------------------------------------------------o